Radio broadcast assistant

 Salary

 - Salary levels are fairly low in many parts of the industry.
-Within local, commercial radio, salaries usually start at around £16,000.
+Within local, commercial radio, you can expect to earn around £19,000 to begin with.

-- Starting salaries at the BBC tend to be higher, and especially in London, where broadcast assistant positions usually start at around £20,000.
+- Large institutions such as the BBC tend to pay higher salaries, especially in London, where broadcast assistant positions usually start at around £24,000.

-- With a few years' experience and increased responsibility, salaries of up to £29,000 can be achieved.
+- With a few years' experience and increased responsibility, it's possible to earn around £30,000 per year.

 Freelance radio broadcast assistants need to negotiate their own rates, which can vary significantly.